pmeeny/CI-MS1-RestaurantWebsite/README.md

 ## Libraries and other resources
 - Bootstrap 4.6 (https://getbootstrap.com/docs/4.6)
-    - The project uses the bootsttrap library for some of the UI components in the website
+    - The project uses the bootstrap library for some of the UI components in the website

 - Git (https://git-scm.com/)
     - Git was used as the source control tool for this project

 - Gitpod (https://gitpod.io/)
-    - An online Integrated Development Enviroment
+    - An online Integrated Development Environment

 - Github (https://github.com/)
-    - Githib was used to store the project code in a repository
+    - Github was used to store the project code in a repository

 - Microsoft VSCode (https://code.visualstudio.com/)
-    - A locally installed Integrated Development Enviroment
+    - A locally installed Integrated Development Environment

 - Google Fonts (https://fonts.google.com/)
     - Google font Lato was used as the website font